 Make Fruit Iced Tea if you're bored with just making the same old iced tea.

-Plus, it's so much better for you than those sugary iced teas from the store.
-And much more budget friendly!
+Plus, it's so much better for you than those sugary iced teas from the grocery store.

 What type of sweetener?